averias/phpredis-bloom/README.md

 // checking if a list items exist in 'filter-key' Bloom Filter
 $result = $bloomFilter->multiExists('item1', 15, 'foo'); // returns and array [true, true, false] since 'foo' doesn't exists
 ```
+### Automatic connection, disconnection and reconnection

+RedisBloomClient and Redis Bloom data types automatically connect Redis after creation, you can disconnect them from the
+Redis instance by calling its `disconnect` method:

+`$client->disconnect()`

+or

+`$bloomFilter->disconnect()`

+which will return true or false depending on the disconnection was possible.

+After one successful disconnection the client or data type object will reconnect automatically if you reuse the object
+for sending more commands (see example below)

 ### Example